sybrew/the-seo-framework/readme.txt

 		* **Settings:**
 			* The global category and tag `noarchive` options now have an effect.
 			* The global category and tag `noindex` options no longer set `noarchive` automatically, too.
-			* The post type robots-meta and disable-seo settings now only apply to taxonomies that have all their shared post types set, instead of just the type of the most recent post published.
+			* The post type robots-meta and disable-seo settings now only apply to taxonomies that have all their shared post types set, instead of just the post type of the most recent post published.
+	* **Nitpicking:**
+		* The sitemap's XSL stylesheet no longer uses the latest post ID to determine the title generation; instead, it always adds your blogname to the right.
+		* The sitemap now can't exceed the imposed 50,000 limit; unless you use custom filters.

 **For translators:**